 Is Your Roof Angle Suitable For Solar Panels?

 The angle that your solar panels are mounted at will affect how much power they give you.

 Generally speaking, (unless your roof is flat) the pitch of the roof on your home is going to be the angle that your solar panels are mounted at.
-In Australia the standard roof pitches are 18° or 22.5° so your panels will most likely be mounted at one of those angles:
+In Australia common roof pitches are 15° or 22.5° so your panels will most likely be mounted at one of those angles:

 If your roof is totally flat, then I strongly recommend mounting the panels at an angle of at least 10°.
 This is really important because it will allow any rain to run off the panels.
 If the rainwater pools on the surface of the solar panel, it is more likely to eventually get through the panels' seals and into the solar cells themselves.
 If this happens it is game over for the panel.
 You will get an earth fault and you will need to replace the panel.
 Many panels have a warranty condition that they must be mounted at at least 10° from horizontal.

 Don't listen to anyone that tells you to have the panels horizontal and just add a panel or two to make up for lost efficiency.
 Horizontal panels are asking for trouble down the line.
 They will also get a lot dirtier because they will have very little ability to self-clean in the rain, so you'll need to manually clean them more often.

 For these reasons, if you have a flat roof, most good installers will add the cost of a tilt frame to their quote.